Why Do We Assess Learning Outcomes?

-Mission: to stimulate a culture of ongoing instructional improvement using assessment to facilitate student success.
+To stimulate a culture of ongoing instructional improvement using assessment to facilitate student success.

-Assessment Philosophy: Assessment practices at Laney College ensure quality educational opportunities that respond to the needs of the local and global community.
+Assessment practices at Laney College ensure quality educational opportunities that respond to the needs of the local and global community.
 Assessment is an ongoing process that improves student learning and institutional effectiveness through dialogue based on evidence.
 We value honesty, integrity, curiosity, and the courage to ask deep and interesting questions about student learning, our teaching practices, and our effectiveness as a learner-centered college.

 What Is Assessment?

-Assessment is the process of collecting evidence to see if students are actually learning what were teaching.
-The focus is on seeing what the student is able to do or demonstrate, rather than just listing an inventory of what was covered in a particular class.
+Assessment is the process of collecting evidence to see if students are actually learning what we’re teaching.
+The focus is on what the student is able to do or demonstrate, rather than just listing an inventory of what was covered in a particular class.
 Here is a useful definition from Linda Suskie in her book Assessing Student Learning: A Common Sense Guide (p.
 3).